 \section{Abstract}

-We investigate the decay $\phi\to\pi^+\pi^-\pi^0$ in an effective-Lagrangian framework that keeps the dominant $\rho\pi$ mechanism and the direct three-pion term explicitly separated at the amplitude level.
-The resonant contribution is described with the Gounaris-Sakurai propagator, the neutral channel includes $\rho^0$-$\omega$ mixing, and the leading elastic $P$-wave $\pi\pi$ final-state interaction is incorporated through a constant on-shell Omn\`es factor $C_\Omega\equiv|\Omega_1(m_\rho^2)|$.
-The purpose of this approximation is not to provide a full dispersive reconstruction of $\phi\to3\pi$, but to isolate the leading rescattering effect in a transparent phenomenological setting.
-With this setup, we obtain $\Gamma_{\rm th}=0.6950$ MeV, about $5\%$ above the empirical estimate $\Gamma_{\rm exp}\approx0.660\pm0.020$ MeV, while the direct integrated weight is reproduced at a realistic level, $I_{\mathrm{dir}}=8.457\times10^{-3}$.
-The computed on-shell Omn\`es factor, $C_\Omega=4.794$, is quantitatively sizable, indicating that $\pi\pi$ rescattering provides a nontrivial enhancement in the $\rho$-dominated channel.
-At the same time, the $x$ and especially the $y$ Dalitz projections still exhibit visible discrepancies near the phase-space boundary, showing that the present treatment should be viewed as an intermediate phenomenological step rather than a precision amplitude analysis.
-These residual tensions motivate the next stage: a fully $s$-dependent Omn\`es implementation and a direct fit to the efficiency-corrected KLOE Dalitz-bin data.
+We investigate the decay $\phi\to\pi^+\pi^-\pi^0$ in an effective-Lagrangian framework that keeps the dominant $\rho\pi$ mechanism, the direct three-pion term, and a real constant background contribution explicitly separated at the amplitude level.
+The resonant contribution is described with the Gounaris-Sakurai propagator, the neutral channel includes $\rho^0$-$\omega$ mixing, and the leading elastic $I=1$, $P$-wave $\pi\pi$ final-state interaction is incorporated through the complex, $s$-dependent Omnès function $\Omega_1(s+i0)$.
+The Omnès factor is applied channel by channel to the three two-pion subsystems, while the direct amplitude is dressed by the averaged factor $\Omega_{\rm dir}=(\Omega_0+\Omega_++\Omega_-)/3$.
+To avoid double-counting the elastic rescattering already contained in the physical $\rho\to\pi\pi$ coupling, we introduce $g_{\rho\pi\pi}^{\rm bare}=g_{\rho\pi\pi}^{\rm phys}/|\Omega_1(m_\rho^2)|$ in the Omnès-dressed $\rho$-exchange amplitude.
+With the final parameter set used in this work, we obtain $\Gamma_{\rm th}=0.6915~{\rm MeV}$, slightly above the empirical estimate $\Gamma_{\rm exp}\approx0.660\pm0.020~{\rm MeV}$, while the direct integrated weight is reproduced at the KLOE scale, $I_{\rm dir}=8.393\times10^{-3}$.
+The corresponding resonant weight is $I_{\rho\pi}=0.9619$.
+The resulting Dalitz distribution retains the expected $\rho\pi$-dominated three-band structure and shows the localized neutral-channel deformation induced by $\rho^0$-$\omega$ mixing.
+Remaining discrepancies in the $x$ and especially the $y$ projections indicate the limitations of the present minimal single-channel Omnès implementation and motivate a next-stage analysis based on a full dispersive crossed-channel treatment and a direct fit to the efficiency-corrected KLOE Dalitz-bin data.